Bepo04/MyFirstMinecraftMod/README.rst

 you won't need a beacon to avoid dying of hunger.

 Ideas that might never come, but that they seem interesting:
-    · Creative inventory tab (For now, each item will be located in the tab that makes the most sense in each case) · Dropping from monsters: I've always loved the sensation of getting something with a very little drop rate in videogames, the minecraft trident is a very good example.
+    · Creative inventory tab (For now, each item will be located in the tab that makes the most sense in each case).

+    · Dropping from monsters: I've always loved the sensation of getting something with a very little drop rate in videogames, the minecraft trident is a very good example.
 If I've time I'd love to add this characteristic to some items.

     · Craftable items: as I've said, this is a project with the principal objective of improving my knowledge of developing, and getting a first contact of Minecraft modding, but as crafting is probably the principal mechanic in the game, that would be interesting to test it and create some new crafts.